Anantha Sriram

-Chegondi Anantha Sriram is an Indian songwriter who predominantly works in Telugu cinema.
+Chegondi Anantha Sriram is an Indian lyricist, poet and actor who works in Telugu cinema.
+Sriram has written lyrics for over 1000 Telugu film songs in his career.
+He won a Nandi Award, two Filmfare Award and two SIIMA Awards for his work as a lyric writer.

+Early life

+Anantha Sriram was born on 8 April 1984 in Doddipatla village near Palakollu in West Godavari district.
+His parents are C. V. V. Satyanarayana and Umarani.
+Anantha Sriram is a relative of politician Chegondi Harirama Jogaiah.
+He started writing songs from the age of 12.

 Career

-Sriram has written lyrics for 990 Telugu film songs in his fourteen-year-long career in the industry.
-Kaadante Aunanile was the first film he worked on.
+Kadante Aunanile (2005) was the first film he worked on.
 He gained prominence after he wrote songs for Chiranjeevi's Andarivaadu and Stalin.
-He has worked with top music directors including A.R.
-Rahman, Keeravani and Illayaraja.
+He has worked with top music directors including A. R. Rahman, Keeravani and Illayaraja.

 Besides a Filmfare award for Yeto Vellipoyindhi Manasu, he has received a host of other honours.
 He also made a cameo appearance in the film Saakshyam (2018) as a game designer.